wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 Perfect.

-The first thing you do is navigate to or “cd” into the directory where you want to create your Python project.
+The first thing you do is navigate to or **cd** into the directory where you want to create your Python project.

-Then you create a new folder called send_sms by running this command from your directory:
+Then you create a new folder called **send_sms** by running this command from your directory:

 % mkdir send_sms